 As the charts below indicate, there are some strong outliers across both models, but a distinct clustering of returns under the product-led profiles vs. a pronounced winners and long-tail shape to the sales-led group.

 Interestingly, slicing the data back into chronological cohorts the drop-off in Rule of 40 returns from 2018 onwards applies across both product and sales-led growth motions.
-Both motions show high teens decline in Rule of 40 outcomes between pre and post Jan 2018 cohorts, tellingly though, that decline leaves the most recent sales-led IPO companies delivering median Rule of 40 outcomes close to the mid-teens … with the drop off being the result of declining revenue growth in a market that placed progressively more emphasis on top-line vs. profit performance.
+Both motions show high teens decline in Rule of 40 outcomes between pre and post Jan 2018 cohorts, tellingly though, that decline leaves the most recent sales-led IPO companies delivering median Rule of 40 outcomes close to the mid-teens … with the drop off being the result of declining revenue growth despite a market that placed progressively more emphasis on top-line vs. profit performance.

 Delivering into the Mid-market appears the hardest place to drive efficient growth